Alpha-Drive/universe-windows-envs/README.md

 ### Structure

 There are two channels by which information flows in Universe (websockets and VNC).
 In Windows, we use TightVNC and [Websocketpp](https://github.com/zaphoyd/websocketpp).
 TightVNC runs as a vanilla server with no modifications besides configuration to capture the game window only.
-This codebase therefore deals with the websockets side of things.
+This codebase therefore deals mostly with the websockets side of things.

 In addition to implementing the [websocket protocol](https://github.com/openai/universe/blob/master/universe/rewarder/remote.py) in C++, processes like the VNC server, the game, and the websocket server are managed [via python](https://github.com/openai/universe-windows-envs/blob/master/vnc-gtav/run_vnc_env.py)